zhenfeizhang/zhenfeizhang.github.io/groth16_wasm.md

 </table>
 </div>

-For end-to-end timing, note that computing BS1, Ar, and related steps takes less time than the corresponding MSMs of the same size in the previous benchmark.
+For end-to-end timing, note that computing `Bs1`, `Ar`, and related steps takes less time than the corresponding `MSM`s of the same size in the previous benchmark.
 This is primarily because the witness is sparse—most scalars are less than 254 bits—making the underlying scalar multiplications significantly faster in practice.

 ---